Strong media relations are important to your company’s earned media coverage

 Recently, I talked with a television news anchor who is on the nightly broadcast.
 She said she looks for stories to center around a single person to show that person’s perspective.
 She also likes heart-warming, positive news, and animals are always a bonus.
 If your company knew this before sending your story to this particular reporter, you could angle your story toward her unique view in order to appeal to her specifically.

 Build personal relationships with the media.
 Make sure they know you, as well.
 This makes it much easier for them to put your story out quickly and efficiently.
 When journalists personally know you as a credible and trusted resource, they have a good sense of what to expect when your company’s stories come to their attention.

 Cultivating personal relationships with the media takes time, effort and nourishment.
 Axia Public Relations has established media relationships on local and national levels.
-To learn more, download our free e-book Learn Media Relations From The Media: What journalist want you to know before you contact them.
+To learn more, download our e-book Learn Media Relations From The Media: What journalist want you to know before you contact them.

 Featured image credit: 123rf.com